Central America: History

 By the 1930s the United Fruit Company owned 3.5 e6acre of land in Central America and the Caribbean and was the single largest land owner in Guatemala.
 Such holdings gave it great power over the governments of small countries.
 That was one of the factors that led to the coining of the phrase banana republic.

 After more than two hundred years of social unrest, violent conflict, and revolution, Central America today remains in a period of political transformation.
 Poverty, social injustice, and violence are still widespread.
-Nicaragua is the second poorest country in the western hemisphere (only Haiti is poorer).
+Nicaragua is the second poorest country in the western hemisphere, after Haiti.